manuelmolano/GCaMP-sims/README.md

 # GCaMP6 artificial movies

-Code implementing the simulation of the fluorescence of a population of neurons expressing the GCaMP6 calcium indicator,
+Code implementing the simulation of the fluorescence of a population of neurons expressing the GCaMP6 calcium indicator and the sampling with Smart-line scan.

 ![alt tag](figs/summary_figure.png)